-9 February 2016
+11 April 2018

+2018 STRATEGIC PLAN

+and

-2016 STRATEGIC PLAN and 2015 PERFORMANCE REPORT
+2017 PERFORMANCE REPORT

-Douglas R. Hoffer Vermont State Auditor OVERVIEW
+Douglas R. Hoffer

+Vermont State Auditor

+OVERVIEW

 The purpose of this document is to describe the mission of the office, the goals and objectives that flow from the mission, and the performance measures used to evaluate our progress.
-The report is required by the

-Legislature [32 VSA §307(c)] and we are pleased to fulfill our obligation.
+The report is required by the Legislature [32 VSA §307(c)] and we are pleased to fulfill our obligation.

-The goals, measures, and targets in this document were developed by the management team in the State conducted research on how other federal and state audit organizations measure performance.
+The goals, measures, and targets in this document were developed by the management team in the State Auditor's Office (SAO).
+In doing so, we considered the SAO's mission and guiding principles and conducted research on how other federal and state audit organizations measure performance.
 Targets were developed based on expected budgetary resources and reflect management's prioritization of those resources.